susanneklien/susanneklien.github.io/README.md

 2007 	“Reconstructing Japan’s International Contribution in the post-September 11th world: Evaluating Implications for Japan’s National Security Debate“, Asian Cultural Studies, Institute of Asian Cultural Studies, International Christian University Tokyo, Vol. 33.

-BOOK MANUSCRIPTS IN PROGRESS
-The Practice and Transmission of Traditions in Contemporary Rural Japan: Beyond locality, identity and preservation

 CHAPTERS IN BOOKS
 2019 “How to observe people and their environment: (Participant) Observation” in Cornelia Reiher and Nora Kottmann (eds.), Handbook Studying Japan: Research Designs, Fieldwork and Methods, Nomos (forthcoming).

 2019 “Young urban migrants in the Japanese countryside between self-realization and slow life?
-The quest for ‘small-scale happiness’ and alternative lifestyles in post-growth Japan”, chapter in Hiroko Takeda and Mark Williams (eds.), The Routledge Handbook of Contemporary Japan, (in print).
+The quest for ‘small-scale happiness’ and alternative lifestyles in post-growth Japan”, chapter in Hiroko Takeda and Mark Williams (eds.), The Routledge Handbook of Contemporary Japan, (forthcoming).

 2018 “Escaping shigarami and seeking ibasho: Beyond normative notions of Japan”, co-author with Lara, Chen Tien-Shi (Waseda University), Final comments, in Blai Guarne and Paul Hansen (eds.), Escaping Japan: Reflections on Estrangement and Exile in the Twenty-First Century, Japan Anthropological Workshop Series, London: Routledge.

 2017 “Living and Working for the Moment: Motivations, aspirations and experiences of disaster volunteers in Tohoku” in Wolfram Manzenreiter and Barbara Holthus (eds.), Happiness and the Good Life in Japan.
 Japan Anthropological Workshop Series, London: Routledge, pp. 164-182.

 2016「人口減少社会における「創造的過疎」、砂防および地すべり防止講義集（第５６回）平成28.2.18, p.
 61-66